jez/blog/source/_posts/2018-04-18-union-types-flow-reason.markdown

 };
 ```

-With just an `if` statement, our function was quite small: 62 bytes
+With just an equality check, our function was small: 62 bytes minified.
-minified.
-But when we refactored to use a `switch` statement, its size
+But when we refactored to use a `switch` statement, its size shot up to
-shot up to 240 bytes!
+240 bytes!
 That's a 4x increase, just to get exhaustiveness.
+Admittedly,
-Admittedly, `needsCancelButton` is a bit of a pathological case.
-But in
+`needsCancelButton` is a bit of a pathological case.
+But in general: as
-general: as we make our code bases **more safe** using Flow's union
+we make our code bases **more safe** using Flow's union types of string
-types of string literals, our **bundle size bloats**!
+literals, our **bundle size bloats**!

 ## Types and Optimizing Compilers